Chart Color Schemes

 The level of residential development activity in Woronora Heights is very low in comparison to the average area assessed nationally by AreaSearch

-Woronora Heights has had minimal development with just two approvals over the five years from 2016 to 2021.
-This reflects a fully developed suburb with limited opportunities for new construction.
-The absence of new supply generally supports demand for established properties and can contribute to price stability.
+Woronora Heights has not had any new homes approved in the past five-year period.
+This indicates a fully developed suburb with limited opportunities for new construction.
+The absence of new supply typically supports demand for established properties and contributes to price stability when compared to Greater Sydney.

 Frequently Asked Questions - Development